Table of Contents

 Let’s talk about beans

 Since beans are one of the main ingredients in these tacos, they’re cooked from dried beans.
 If you’ve never cooked your own dried beans, you’re missing out.
-Making your own retains so much more of the flavor and texture and is ten times better than anything you could get from a can.
+Making your own retains so much more of the flavor and texture, and is ten times better than anything you could get from a can.

-It’s true, canned beans can be a great time saver and I often find myself using them when they’re a background ingredient.
-But when I have the time, I love to cook dried beans to have on hand for refried beans, burritos, etc. When you make dried beans, you can flavor them however you chose.
+It’s true, canned beans can be a great time saver, and I often find myself using them when they’re a background ingredient.
+But when I have the time, I love to cook dried beans to have on hand for refried beans, burritos, etc. When you make dried beans, you can flavor them however you choose.
 For this recipe, I kept them simple with garlic, onion, and a few spices in the form of cumin, chili powder, and bay leaves.
 Slowly cooking the beans with these aromatics will just enhance their flavor.

 The best part of dried beans is how they retain their texture once cooked.
 Canned beans can be kind of one-dimensional and err on the softer side.
 Not with these!
 Make them and you’ll see what I mean.